 And calling the crowd to him with his disciples, he said to them, "If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel's will save it.
 For what does it profit a man to gain the whole world and forfeit his soul?
 For what can a man give in return for his soul?
-For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when he comes in the glory of his Father with the holy angels.
+For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed with the holy angels.
 (Mark 8:34-38)

-The first condition Jesus gives is to deny oneself.
-This means that would-be disciples must say a radical no to their self-centered life and instead center their lives on Christ.
-Doing this prepares the way for the second condition, to take up the cross, the dreaded Roman instrument of execution.
-This means a willingness to die for Jesus if faithfulness requires it.
-These two conditions clear the way to actually follow Jesus - His teaching and example in daily life.
+The first condition Jesus gives is to deny must say a radical no to their self-centered Doing this prepares the way for the second Roman instrument of execution.
+This means requires it.
+These two conditions clear the way example in daily life.